smattes/concept-docs/docs/variables.md

 ### Instance Variables
 Instance variables are variables set by the AppStack that is actually running.
 You can use them simply by adding the `INSTANCE::` prefix to the variable you wish to use.
 #### `INSTANCE::region`
-This will return a string representing the region in which the app stack instance is requested to run.
+This will return a string representing the region in which the AppStack instance is requested to run.

 ### Stack Variables
 Stack variables are set during run time and can be used to access various values created during the stack creation / update runtime.
 Access STACK variables using the `STACK::` annotation.